Conjugate flow action functionals: Introduction

-In both examples above, the relation between the solution to the field equations of the physical system and the flow of curvilinear coordinates is \emph{known} and it reduces to the definition of the velocity field in the case of Navier-Stokes equations and to the definition of geodesics in the case of Einstein's theory of gravitation.
-In a broader framework, however, such functional relation may be left {\em unspecified}.
-This key observation provides us with an infinite number of functional degrees of freedom (those associated with the conjugate flow) that can be selected, e.g., by requiring that the field theory, expressed in conjugate flow intrinsic coordinates, is derivable from a principle of stationary action.
-In other words, we are posing the following fundamental question: {\em does it exist a functional flow of curvilinear coordinates such that if we represent the given set of field equations relatively to that flow then an action functional can be constructed?} This is equivalent to look for a representation of the field equations on a Riemannian manifold \cite{Calin,Rosenberg} that depends on their solution, in such a way that the G\^ateaux derivative of the nonlinear operator associated with the field equations (in intrinsic coordinates) is symmetric.
-This formulation of the inverse problem of the calculus of variations brings together concepts of differential geometry and nonlinear functional analysis and, as we will see, it results in the formulation of {\em new types of action principles} generalizing those ones based on specific functional flows of coordinates, such as the Herivel-Lin principle \cite{Herivel,Eckart,Bretherton}.
+In both examples just discussed, the relation between the solution to the field equations and the conjugate flow is given and it reduces to the definition of the velocity field in the case of Navier-Stokes equations and to the definition of geodesics in the case of Einstein's theory of gravitation.
+In a broader framework, however, such functional relation may be left unspecified.
+This yields an infinite number of functional degrees of freedom (those associated with the conjugate flow) that can be selected, for instance, by requiring that the governing equations of the theory can be derived from a principle of stationary action.
+This new formulation of the inverse problem of the calculus of variations brings together concepts of differential geometry and nonlinear functional analysis and it results in {\em new types of action principles} generalizing those ones based on specific functional flows, e.g., the Herivel-Lin principle for perfect fluids \cite{Herivel,Eckart,Bretherton,Morrison}.

 This paper is organized as follows.
 In section \ref{sec:conj} we introduce the theory of the conjugate flow and we characterize the group of infinitesimal perturbations by using methods of nonlinear functional analysis.
-The representation of arbitrary nonlinear field equations in terms of conjugate flow intrinsic coordinates is discussed in section \ref{sec:rep}.
-Section \ref{sec:action} deals with the existence of a principle of stationary action in the context of conjugate flow variations.
-Formal symmetry conditions and corresponding determining equations for the conjugate flow are finally obtained and discussed in section \ref{sec:formal symmetry} for second-order nonlinear scalar field equations.
+The representation of arbitrary nonlinear field equations in conjugate flow intrinsic coordinates is discussed in section \ref{sec:rep}.
+In section \ref{sec:action} we determine the existence conditions of conjugate flow action functionals in a rather general operator framework.
+Determining equations for conjugate flows symmetrizing scalar and vector field theories governed by second-order PDEs are obtained in section \ref{sec:formal symmetry}.
+Finally, the main findings and their implications are summarized in section \ref{sec:summary}.
+We also include a brief appendix where we recall some fundamental identities of differential geometry that will be extensively used throughout the paper.